 Pit Putty in the UK has a range of vegan cream deodorants that are a blend of plant oils, butters, and pure essential oils.
 They are free from aluminium and preservatives.
 Ingredients in their deodorants include organic unrefined shea butter, arrowroot powder, naturally-mined baking soda, organic coconut oil, candelillia wax, jojoba seed oil, vitamin E oil, sunflower seed oil and essential oils.
 It comes in an aluminium tin.

 Nuud is an Dutch brand and I’m including it here because it’s currently being sold by and Irish e-tailer called Bumblelane.
 It is free from aluminium, parabens, salts, petrochemicals, propellants, alcohol, colourings and fragrances, and being free of salts the product shouldn’t stain clothes.
 It is also vegan and cruelty free.
 It contains non-nano micro silver, which the makers claim naturally prevents the smell of perspiration, without blocking the pores or irritating the skin.
 You can see a full list of the ingredients in their product here.
 They say their product is concentrated (approximately 15 times more concentrated) and so you require very little for it to work.
 They also claim that because their product is a waterproof cream it survives exercise and showers and so doesn’t need to be applied every day.
 Their packaging is made from sugarcane (plant-based bioplastic) with a petroleum (normal plastic) lid.
-They say their packaging is recyclable but having checked with my local waste sorting facility they say that bioplastics can’t be sorted by optical sorters used by them and similar facilities and that the plastics recycling facilities that they ship the sorted plastics too don’t accept bioplastics for recycling.
-I thought this blog post about a personal experience of natural deodorants, including Nuud, was interesting
+They say their packaging is recyclable but it depends on the type of bioplastic they use and how it’s formed.
+When I find out this info, I’ll update this page.
+I thought this article about a personal experience of natural deodorants, including Nuud, was interesting

 In addition to deodorant products you could also try using an alum stone, sometimes called a crystal deodorant.
 It’s made from a natural mineral salt called potassium alum, which has been shown to have antimicrobial properties.
 Potassium alum has been used as a deodorant in Southeast Asia for hundreds of years.
 Scientific studies proving the advantages of crystal deodorant are lacking and many of the benefits are anecdotal.
 Some people swear by it while others swear it doesn’t work.
 It all boils down to a matter of preference, since each person’s body chemistry is different.
 My husband tried one by the brand Salt of the Earth, which we bought in Holland & Barrett, but I’m afraid it didn’t work for him.
 You can buy alum stones / crystal in lots of health food shops but if you have to buy online UK etailer Boobalou sell the brand Biork, which comes in a cork container.

-PS – If you like this post you might also like my posts on
+PS – If you like this article you might also like my articles on

 - Homemade Lip Balm and Vaseline